 We visited San Francisco together in 2017 and have been here in the past as well.

-- Starting Location: World Famous Fishermans Wharf Sign, 2820 Taylor St, San Francisco, CA 94133, USA
+- Starting Location: in front of the World Famous Fishermans Wharf Sign, 2820 Taylor St, San Francisco, CA 94133, USA

 - Distance: 5km / 3.1mi (up and down hills)

-- Method: Walking is ideal, however, you will walk up at least 3 hills.
+- Method: Walking, you will walk up at least 3 hills.

-- Needed: a fully charged Smartphone with internet access to Google is necessary.
-Google Maps and Wikipedia will also come in handy at times.
+- a fully charged smartphone with internet access is necessary.